nomicflux/servant-opaleye-blog/README.md

-Assumptions: Have gone through Servant and Opaleye tutorials, need something on how to put it together for a real application

-- Separate out APIs
+- Separate out into Model files

+- Not going into specifics of extensions - rule of thumb: add it if the compiler tells you to

-- Create Api directory
+- User.hs:
+- Make datatype polymorphic
-- Create User API
+- Create concrete types
-- Move over User info
-- Create Email type, since will be passed around (Create App file, since used in multiple contexts)
-- Create JSON instance (so password never gets turned into JSON)
-- Add Server
-- Add functions
-- Abstract out EitherT ServantErr IO ... to App.hs
+- Make password ByteString now, to now worry about db changes later

-- Do similar with BlogPost
+- Change FromJSON to deal with bytestring
+- Product Profunctors!
+- Make table
+- Make conversion function

+- BlogPost.hs:
-- Edit Cabal file
+- Similar
+- Need 4 concrete types: differences between reading and writing
+- Set so automatically disregards any id and timestamp sent in

-- Add dependencies
+- Add Queries

+- Pass in Database Info!
-- Add modules
+- Add to main, since IO (will change eventually)
+- Thread connection info throughout
+- (Changing Post return values to give back db info)
+- In Api/BlogPost.hs, remember to change datatypes accordingly

+- Update cabal file